Law and Economics for Practitioners

 Danske Advokater, Valencia Vesterbrogade 32 1620 København V

 How can economic reasoning strengthen your contract drafting, litigation strategy, and legal analysis?
-This two-day intensive program brings together leading international scholars and experienced practitioners to explore value maximization, relational contracting, tort law, and the role of Law and Economics in Danish courts.
+This two-day intensive program equips practitioners with practical tools from Law and Economics that can sharpen legal argumentation, improve contract design, and provide new perspectives on Danish contract and tort law.
+The program brings together leading international scholars and experienced practitioners to explore how economic reasoning can inform both legal practice and judicial decision-making.

 The program provides a practical understanding of core Law and Economics principles and their relevance to Danish contract and tort law.
 You will actively engage with value-maximizing contracts, relational governance, economic reasoning in adjudication, and the treatment of changed circumstances.